 The answer is that you cannot.
 To get into Paramount+, you'll need to pay the full Paramount+ price.
-And there are two options there: The first is $5.99 a month and includes advertising on the on-demand content.
+And there are two options there: The first is $4.99 a month and includes advertising on the on-demand content, but doesn't have a live stream of your local CBS affiliate.
 Then there's the ad-free version, which gets rid of advertising on nearly every piece of on-demand content.
 (With the exception of just a couple series.)
-It costs $9.99 a month.
-(In June 2021, the $5.99 plan will drop down to $4.99 a month, but also lose access to the live CBS streams.)
+It costs $9.99 a month or $99 a year.

 All of that comes after the Paramount+ free trial period.

-And if you're a student with a valid university email address, you can save 25 percent off the total.
+And if you're a student with a valid university email address, you can save 25 percent off the total, which is fine.

 But all is not lost.

 How to stream CBS if you don't have a Paramount Plus account